FSG-Cat/matrix-spec-proposals/proposals/XXXX-incremental-heartbeat-assisted-presence.md

 This MSC is a derivative of my earlier work on the topic of presence in the form of this [gist](https://gist.github.com/FSG-Cat/bd621bac3346497e2c336362d3260ddb).
 And builds upon it with my knowledge from the 2 years that has passed since i wrote that document on my iPad during downtime and time i was bored during class.

+Due to this MSCs considerable length it includes not only a Table of Contents but an explanation for the sections that are bespoke subheadings.

+The Background section is hopefully somewhat self explanatory as it goes into some background on the problem space.

+High level overview goes into a higher level overview of this MSC and goes into background.
+This exists for the dual purposes of helping make the MSC easier to write as it allowed a outline to be created and it also hopes to help make the proposal accessible.
+As the high level overview explains the system without getting too concerned with the minute details found in the proposal section.

+Under Proposal you find the Heartbeat System, CS API Level and Incremental presence subheadings.
+These subheadings explain the various aspects of this MSC in detail.
+Heartbeat concerns it self with the heartbeat system.
+CS API concerns it self with Client server API side of things as is hopefully self explanatory.
+Incremental Presence explains the details of how Incremental presence works that aren't explained in the heartbeat section.

 ### Background